Yusreen/Predicting-Electric-Vehicle-Charging-Loads/README.md

 Predict energy consumption for residential EV charging.
 Help in cost estimation for developing charging infrastructure.
 Assist in energy grid planning and optimization.
 This description should give readers a clear understanding of your project, its goals, and its potential applications!
-Let me know if you'd like to tweak anything further.